 To gain entry into h&h courses, you are required to provide two forms of original and current identification (including photo identification and domestic residential address).

 Do I have to undertake Language, Literacy and Numeracy (LLN) testing?

 All students are required to demonstrate a Language, Literacy and Numeracy level that ensures that they have the English language and communication skills appropriate for the qualification they intend to study.
-For students who, at initial interview, are assessed as requiring an LLN test, the test is conducted on site and must be completed prior to enrolment.

 Do you provide induction and student support?